PEI

 Quebec Transport Minister Geneviève Guilbault, shown in a 2024 photo, co-chaired the provincial and territorial transportation and highway safety ministers meeting in Quebec last week.
 (Sylvain Roy Roussel/Radio-Canada)

-The provincial news release noted that when the transportation ministers met, the federal minister pledged to take their funding concerns to the Liberal cabinet.
+Hudson said the federal transport minister, Anita Anand, has pledged to take the provinces' funding concerns to the Liberal cabinet.

 A wide picture of two trucks driving down a muddy, unpaved road.